intodeep55555/react-course-2-expensify-app/readme.txt

 —-(Production server with Express)——————————————— Codes for server is defined in “server” directory

-The main feature is directing to index.html of build folder after build command below
-$ npm run build

 add Express for server
 $ npm add express